Showing posts with label suicide. Show all posts

 Updated on February 16, 2024

-On my personal scale of the sad and unthinkable, Robin Williams' suicide is off the scale.
+On my personal scale of the sad and unthinkable, Robin Williams' death by suicide is off the scale.
 In fact, on its way to being off the scale, it flattened the scale, smashed the scale, and obliterated the scale under morbid, coarse, repugnant tonnage.

 Image source: stockadobe.com